 For many people, this is the more affordable way to fund a solicitor in an office accident claim.
 Read our online guide to learn more about making a No Win No Fee claim today.

-In conclusion, if you suffer an injury due to unsafe working practices at your office, you may be eligible to make an office accident claim.
+You may be eligible to make an office accident claim.
 Contact Accident Claims UK to begin your office accident compensation claim.

 - Call us on 0800 073 8801.